syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ### Logarithmic base

 The log base can be customised by using the [LogarithmicBase]() property of the axis.
 By default, the base of a logarithmic axis is set to 10.
 You can, however, set the base to any value that meets your requirements.
-Just ensure that the base value is any positive number greater than 1.
+Just ensure that the base value is any positive number greater than 1, and it cannot be a decimal number.
 The following code example demonstrates the logarithmic values in the y axis calculated from base 2.

 {% tabs %}